A better way of bone grafting

 Depending on the amount of bone needed to secure the dental implants, we sometimes will harvest some bone from within the mouth and/or biomaterials derived from other sources including synthetic materials and donor tissues.

-The application of PRP in our surgical procedures has many advantages:
+The application of Platelet Rich Plasma in our surgical procedures has many advantages:

 - Safe: It is a by-product of your own blood, so disease transmission is not an issue.